-Sparke Helmore provides non-legal support to local organisations and charities through our Community Program, as well as pro bono legal advice through our Pro Bono Program.
-The initiatives run through the Community Program have a positive impact on our local communities and help us build local connections.
+Sparke Helmore provides non-legal support to local not-for-profit organisations and charities through our Community Program, as well as pro bono legal advice through our Pro Bono Program.
+The focus of these programs is to have a positive impact on our local communities and build local connections.

-Sparke Helmore's payroll giving initiative gives staff a simple way to regularly donate to charities of choice as a salary sacrifice through automated payroll deduction.
-The only restrictions on the organisations that may be supported through payroll giving is that they need to be registered as a tax deductible gift recipient, be entitled to receive donations via EFT and have a current profile on the Benojo platform.
+Sparke Helmore's payroll giving initiative offers staff a simple way to regularly donate to charities of their choice as a salary sacrifice through automated payroll deduction.
+To be eligible to receive support through payroll giving, organisations simply need to be registered as a tax deductible gift recipient, be entitled to receive donations via electronic funds transfer and have a current profile on the Benojo platform.

-The firm shares its resources, such as meeting rooms, teleconferencing facilities, expertise and networks, with its pro bono clients.
-We also offer pro bono clients the opportunity to come along to any training sessions that we hold relevant to their business.
+The firm shares its resources such as meeting rooms, teleconferencing facilities and networks, with its not-for-profit and charitable pro bono clients.
+We also offer these clients the opportunity to attend any training sessions that we hold relevant to their business.

-We encourage our staff to volunteer their time and support organisations in their local communities.
-The firm provides opportunities for staff to do so and encourages staff to put forward their own suggestions for volunteering.
+Our staff are encouraged to volunteer their time and support organisations in their local communities.
+The firm provides a number of opportunities to get involved and welcomes new volunteering suggestions from staff.
 Paid volunteer leave days are allocated to selected staff every financial year.

-A volunteering activity may include skilled or unskilled volunteering and may take place in or out of the office.
-The purpose of this initiative is to acknowledge the relationships that many of our staff have with worthy charitable organisations, to build stronger relationships with our pro bono clients and to provide an alternative means of team engagement.
+A volunteering activity may include skilled or unskilled tasks and can take place in or out of the office.
+The purpose of this initiative is to acknowledge the relationships that many of our staff have with community organisations, to build stronger relationships with our pro bono clients and to provide an alternative means of team engagement.

-Our Community Service Leave Policy supports staff to take paid leave for eligible community service activities, including jury service and voluntary emergency management activities.
+Our Community Service Leave Policy supports staff with paid leave entitlements for eligible community service activities, such as jury service and voluntary emergency management activities.

-Since 1994, the annual Sparke Helmore NBN Triathlon has been Newcastle's premier participant sporting event, raising in excess of $468,000 for the Hunter Medical Research Institute to date.
-The Triathlon is held in late February or early March each year.
+Since 1994, the annual Sparke Helmore Newcastle City Triathlon has been Newcastle's premier participant sporting event, raising more than $468,000 for various local charities and sporting groups.
+The Triathlon is held each year around late February, early March.

 Other local activities

 Many staff members are actively involved in a range of community organisations, from the grassroots level to the boardroom.
-In recognition of this, the firm regularly hosts or participates in local activities in support of community organisations.
+In recognition of this, the firm regularly hosts or participates in local activities to support community organisations.

 In Kind Report

-The In Kind—Pro Bono & Community Report 2015 provides a glimpse into some of our key community and pro bono activities, as well as the challenges faced by organisations and individuals we work with each year.
+The In Kind social sustainability report FY2017/18 provides insight into some of our key community and pro bono activities, as well as the challenges faced by the organisations and individuals we work with each year.